giorno/slipstick/README.md

 To make it work, project requires certain applications in the environment.
 To make it appealing, certain fonts have to be installed.

 ###Basic features
 This includes SVG output generation for simple scales or paper models.
-It relies on Ruby and Ruby Gem [Rasem](https://github.com/aseldawy/rasem).
+It relies on Ruby and Ruby Gems [Rasem](https://github.com/aseldawy/rasem) and [RQRcoder](https://github.com/whomwah/rqrcode).

 ####Gentoo Linux
 ```
 emerge dev-lang/ruby dev-ruby/rubygems
 gem install rasem
+gem install rqrcode
 ```

 ###PDF printouts